8 min readbeginnerLast updated: May 2, 2026

 Q: How do I collect names for plus-ones?
 A: Three options: (1) Click the plus-one chip directly in the Tables tab to rename them, (2) pre-fill names using the Users icon in the Guests tab, or (3) let guests enter names themselves when they RSVP.
 Unnamed plus-ones show as "Maria G. x2" so you always know whose guest they are.

 Q: I enabled tables after guests already RSVPed.
 Where are my guests?
 A: All guests are loaded automatically when you open the Tables tab โ€” even if they RSVPed before you enabled tables.
 No manual sync needed.
+If you were already using Collect Guest Names before enabling tables, the individual plus-one names you captured are preserved and appear as unassigned chips ready to seat.

 Q: What do the colors mean?
 A: Guest chips are color-coded by RSVP status: green = accepted, blue = pending (not answered), red = declined.
 You can filter by status using the pills above the guest list.